valohai/docs/source/howto/setup/aws_private_worker.rst

 * Find and attach the `ValohaiWorkerPolicy` policy
 * Add a tag `valohai` with value `1`

-Copy the `Role ARN` shown for the newly created role.
-You'll need this in the next step.
+📝 Record the `ValohaiWorkerRole` ARN.

 .. admonition:: Note: Instance profile
     :class: info

     If you use the AWS Management Console to create the `ValohaiWorkerRole`, the console will automatically create an instance profile and gives it the same name as the role.
 If you're using the AWS CLI or APIs to create this role, you'll need to manually create an instance profile and add the role to it.
-Read more at [AWS: Using instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html)
+Read more at `AWS: Using instance profiles <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html>`_

-IAM Role for ValohaiMaster
+IAM Role "ValohaiMaster"
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^

-These are credentials for the Valohai web application at https://app.valohai.com/ and scaling services to:
+These are credentials allowing the Valohai web application at https://app.valohai.com/ and autoscaling services to:

-1. be able to see how many Valohai-related instances are running
+1. See how many instances related to Valohai are running
-2. allow scaling worker clusters up and down
+2. Scale workers up and down
-3. add various launch configurations and auto scaling groups, one for each instance type.
+3. Add launch configurations and autoscaling groups, one for each instance type
-4. allow the organization admin to adjust max price for spot instances through app.valohai.com
+4. Enable the organization admin to adjust the maximum price for spot instances in the Valohai web app

-**Create a IAM policy**
+**Create an IAM Policy**

 Start by creating a policy that defines permissions for the role that Valohai can assume: